Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

 <a name="retrieve"></a>
-## Retrieving Accounts by Package Name
+## Retrieve Accounts by Package Name

-To retrieve accounts by a specific account provider, use the `GetAccountsByPackageName()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class with the package name of the account provider:
+To retrieve accounts by a specific account provider, use `GetAccountsByPackageName()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class with the package name of the account provider:

 ```csharp
 IEnumerable<Account> accounts = null;